 Summary

 Loons are fascinating divers that provide nice variety among other water-dwelling birds.
 Knowing the species that are expected in your state and region can be instrumental in identifying which one you’re looking at in the field.
-Hopefully, this article has helped to answer some questions about the loons of Connecticut
+Hopefully, this article has helped to answer some questions about the loons of Virginia.

 Geese can be loud, but also beautiful birds that can be found throughout North America.
 Since there are only a handful of species that call the United States home, geese can be a good group to start with if you’re just beginning to learn bird identification.
 Both males and females of these species look the same as far as plumage, and they do not have different colorations in different seasons.